Quantcast

 Malaguena is a fun piece to play.

-All jokes aside, there many techniques used in this piece that aren't always practised and mastered in the classical guitar realm.
+All jokes aside, there are many techniques used in this piece that aren't always practiced and mastered in the classical guitar realm.

-You'll notice the arrows above the chords in the first bar indicating which way the strings should be strummed.
+You'll notice the arrows above the chords in the first bar indicate which way the strings should be strummed.

 The fingers in the downstroke move as follows: a (annular) finger; m (medio) finger; i (indice) finger.